Support

 What is Web Performance?

-Web performance essentially encompasses the speed at which a WordPress site content loads and renders in a web browser.
+Web performance essentially encompasses working on improve site speeds and the time it takes for WordPress site content loads and renders in a web browser.
 The elements that users interact with need to work well such as Content, Menus, and Forms.
 Images, Plugins, CSS, and JavaScript.

 Image 9